 \subsection{Overview}

-Inspecting existing tracking tasks and benchmarks, we noticed that their differences can be roughly categorised across four axes, illustrated in Figure~\ref{fig:tasks} and detailed below. \begin{enumerate} \item Whether the requirement is to track a single object (SOT~\cite{otb,vot}, VOS~\cite{davis}), or multiple objects (MOT~\cite{davis}, MOTS~\cite{mots}, PoseTrack~\cite{posetrack}). \item Whether the targets are specified by a user in the first frame only (SOT, VOS), or instead are given in every frame, \eg by a pre-trained detector (MOT, MOTS, PoseTrack). \item Whether the target objects are represented by bounding-boxes (SOT, MOT), pixel-wise masks (VOS, MOTS) or pose annotations (PoseTrack). \item Whether the task is class-agnostic, \ie the target objects can be of \emph{any} class (SOT, VOS); or if instead they are from a predefined set of classes (MOT, MOTS, PoseTrack). \end{enumerate} Typically, in single-target tasks the target is specified by the user in the first frame, and it can be of any class.
-Instead, for multi-target tasks detections are generally considered as given for every frame, and the main challenge is to solve identity association for the several objects.
-Moreover, in multi-target tasks the set of classes to address is generally known (\eg pedestrians or cars).
+Inspecting existing tracking tasks and benchmarks, we noticed that their differences can be roughly categorised across four axes, illustrated in Figure~\ref{fig:tasks} and detailed below. \begin{enumerate} \item Whether the requirement is to track a single object (SOT~\cite{otb,vot}, VOS~\cite{davis}), or multiple objects (MOT~\cite{davis}, MOTS~\cite{mots}, PoseTrack~\cite{posetrack}). \item Whether the targets are specified by a user in the first frame only (SOT, VOS), or instead are given in every frame, \eg by a pre-trained detector (MOT, MOTS, PoseTrack). \item Whether the target objects are represented by bounding-boxes (SOT, MOT), pixel-wise masks (VOS, MOTS) or pose annotations (PoseTrack). \item Whether the task is class-agnostic, \ie the target objects can be of \emph{any} class (SOT, VOS); or if instead they are from a predefined set of classes (MOT, MOTS, PoseTrack). \end{enumerate} Typically, in single-object tasks the target is specified by the user in the first frame, and it can be of any class.
+Instead, for multi-object tasks detections are generally considered as given for every frame, and the main challenge is to solve identity association for the several objects.
+Moreover, in multi-object tasks the set of classes to address is generally known (\eg pedestrians or cars).

 Figure~\ref{fig:framework} depicts a schematic overview of the proposed UniTrack framework, which can be understood as conceptually divided in three ``levels''.
 The first level is represented by the appearance model, responsible for extracting high-resolution feature maps from the input frame (Section~\ref{sec:bam}).
-The second level consists of the two fundamental algorithmic building blocks addressing \textit{propagation} (Section~\ref{sec:prop}) and \textit{association} (Section~\ref{sec:asso}).
+The second level consists of the algorithmic primitives addressing \textit{propagation} (Section~\ref{sec:prop}) and \textit{association} (Section~\ref{sec:asso}).
 Finally, the last level comprises multiple task-specific algorithms that make direct use of the primitives of the second level.
-In this work, we illustrate how UniTrack can be used to obtain competitive performance on all of the five tracking tasks of level 3 from Figure~\ref{fig:framework}.
-Moreover, new tracking tasks can be easily integrated by using the framework and the primitives provided.
+In this work, we illustrate how UniTrack can be used to obtain competitive performance on all of the five tracking tasks of level-3 from Figure~\ref{fig:framework}.
+Moreover, new tracking tasks can be easily integrated.